DillonJettCallis/Scriptly/readme.md

 Scriptly is pretty simple actually, so simple I can't believe no one has tried it before.
 You execute the Scriptly main method passing in the name of the language and a file.

-Example: "scriptly kotlin C:\myScalaScript.kotlin someArgForScript"
+Example: "scriptly kotlin C:\myScript.kotlin someArgForScript"

 Scriptly will read in the file.